Why not include utilities?

 How long did utilities maintain street and interurban services?

-Although trolley wires create visual sky "pollution," cities tended to prefer trolley buses over fixed-route street railways.
+Although trolley wires created visual sky "pollution," cities tended to prefer trolley buses over fixed-route street railways.
 They were cheaper to install, easier to shift with demand and created little street disturbance.
 To avoid confusion, this project purposely avoids the word "trolley" in favor of "streetcar."

 Were "transit" companies rail-related or bus-related?

 "Transit" is another confusing word with dual meanings.
 Whenever "transit" is found in a company name after about 1910, research is needed to discover the type of conveyance referred to.
-Just because a "power and light" company used the word "transit" in its corporate name does not automatically mean railroading.
+Just because a "power and light" company used the word "transit" in its corporate name does not automatically refer to railroading.

 Practicality

 I started this project because I wanted to track the prices being paid for certificates in the North American railroad specialty.
-There were a few published references to certificates in general but not to railroading in particular.
+There were a few published references to certificates in general, but not to railroading in particular.

 It might take hours to research a single utility company with no definitive answer.

 If another cataloger were to tackle the task of cataloging securities from utility companies, they would end up with the same problem I face.
-"Where does a street railway company end and a utility begin?"
+Where would the definition of utility end and a railroad begin?

 While speaking of practicalities, there is one invisible and inviolable fact.
 When speaking about expanding the project to include utilities, I simply do not have the time.
-Period.